Convert Attosecond to Lustrum

 Attosecond to Lustrum Conversion

-The conversion of unit Attosecond to unit Attosecond is very simple.
+The conversion of unit Attosecond to unit Lustrum is very simple.
 Since, as discussed above, One Attosecond is equal to 0 Lustrum.
 So, to convert Attosecond to Lustrum, we must multiply no of Attosecond to 0.
 Example:-

 Attosecond Lustrum